 How to cushion the financial hit from sky-high gas prices

-Any motorist who has had to fill up lately could be forgiven for wincing in disbelief
+Any motorist who has filled up lately could be forgiven for wincing in disbelief

 DETROIT -- Any motorist who has had to fill up lately could be forgiven for wincing in disbelief.